-Gaelle discussed how ever-evolving digital and technology capabilities is driving huge changes in the talent acquisition process, for both candidates and businesses alike.
-With an emphasis on how the candidate experience has become, and will continue to become, integral to success, Gaelle shared how businesses can adapt to this ever-evolving environment to remain successful.
+Gaelle discusses how ever-evolving digital and technology capabilities are driving huge changes in the talent acquisition process, for both candidates and businesses alike.
+With an emphasis on how the candidate experience has become, and will continue to become, integral to success, Gaelle shares how businesses can adapt to this ever-evolving environment to remain successful.

-For instance, digital tech recruitment has always been highly competitive, and this is only increasing, but this is a challenge that is especially true in London and so they are beginning to change how they are approaching potential talent and are placing a stronger emphasis on their candidate experience.
+For instance, digital tech recruitment has always been highly competitive, and this is only increasing, but this is a challenge that is especially true in London.
+So, they are beginning to change how they are approaching potential talent and are placing a stronger emphasis on their candidate experience.
 In France, however, this isn’t the case because they are still treating candidates as if they are in plentiful supply and so they aren’t making these adjustments.

 GP: Yes, I think it is becoming increasingly hard for businesses to get the sort of candidates they need on board, because there are simply more jobs around than there is talent to fill them.

 GP: Of course!
-These things have already transformed the industry massively; my first ever job application was done with ink and was sent through mail, but now everything is online, and it is super easy to apply for a position through LinkedIn for example.
+These things have already transformed the industry massively; my first ever job application was done with ink and was sent through mail.
+Now everything is online, and it is super easy to apply for a position through LinkedIn for example.
 It seems obvious that these changes will only continue as digital and technology continues to advance.

 GP: Yes; it is now the sole responsibility of the recruiter to approach and engage the right person, because candidates just won’t do it themselves.
 A good candidate in the technology market in London will stay on the market for maybe 10 days at most, so recruiters have the responsibility to engage these people as quickly as possible.